 The aim of screening is to assess firstly if the plan or project is directly connected with or necessary to the management of European Site(s); or in view of best scientific knowledge, if the plan or project, individually or in combination with other plans or projects, is likely to have a significant effect on a European site.
 This is done by examining the proposed plan or project and the conservation objectives of any European Sites that might potentially be affected.
 If screening determines that there is potential for significant effects or there is uncertainty regarding the significance of effects then it will be recommended that the plan is brought forward to the next stage of the AA process.
-The DHPCLG recorded an AA Screening Determination in August 2017.
-It concluded that the NPF would proceed to Stage 2 AA.
+The DEPARTMENT OF HOUSING, PLANNING AND LOCAL GOVERNMENT recorded an AA Screening Determination in August 2017.
+It concluded that the NPF would proceed to Stage 2 AA (see Appendix F for screening information).